Whole Earth Forecaster Home

 Central California and Iran Quakes of December 2003

 The strongest individual quake was an 8.0 which hit Indonesia on June 4, killing 103 with $6 million in damage.
 The strongest quake lines are when two or more quakes occurred on the same day.
-The magnitudes of the quakes were totaled for each day.

 Other California Quakes and International Quakes